 The driest place in the world (outside the poles) rests in Chile.
 This arid region contains stunning valleys and extraordinary stargazing.
 Move lower into Chile and find regions lush and green where rain is expected most days.
 Chile has deserts, high-altitude lakes, glaciers, and pristine streams.
 The world’s third-largest ice field rests on the Argentina border of Chile.
 Hiking or even just driving the Carrea de Austral are bucket list items for many travelers.

 Claudio leaned far over the bow of the ship.
 The mist was so thick that he could barely see the Updated 03/02/2020 Tonight I am reminded that I am a tiny speck of dust on a small mass of matter "They say Humberstone used to have a summer home in Pisagua to get away from the heat," Pedro said as The smell of old wood and rusted walls wafts lightly in the breeze.
-A gentle wind cools the desert air and plays As the rising sun chased away the morning shadows, the heat began to seep through our jackets and the rocks
+A gentle wind cools the desert air and plays

 The lower portion of Argentina and Chile combined make up the Patagonia region.
 Since most travelers exploring this region often do multiple border crossings, we have combined Chile and Argentina posts below to provide a better view of this region of the world.